 Deep Drawing

 Metal deep drawing is a manufacturing process in which a sheet of metal is drawn through a punch into a die, creating a three-dimensional shape.
+Successful deep drawing requires careful coordination of all process parameters and precise knowledge of the material properties.

-Deep drawing is frequently used in the automotive industry as it can be used to produce parts such as body panels, fuel tanks and exhaust system components with complex and precise shapes.
+Deep drawing is frequently used in the industry as it can be used to produce parts such as body panels, fuel tanks and exhaust system components with complex and precise shapes.

 Automotive